Severe storms wreak havoc across NY area

 The storms toppled trees and power lines across the area including in Mahwah New Jersey, where a tree crushed a garage.
 The homeowner, Al Vallese, said a show car worth at least $100,000 was destroyed.

-Metro North service in and out of Grand Central Terminal was temporarily suspended due to the severe weather, and the terminal was jammed with thousands of commuters at the height of rush hour.
-Officials say there were multiple downed trees on the lines.
+Metro North service in and out of Grand Central Terminal was suspended due to the severe weather, and the terminal was jammed with more than 25,000 commuters at the height of rush hour.
+Officials say there were multiple downed trees on the tracks.

-Hudson Line service has since resumed with delays between Grand Central and Croton-Harmon.
-Service remains suspended north of Croton-Harmon.

-Harlem Line service has resumed with limited service between Grand Central and White Plains and very limited service between White Plains and Mount Kisco.
-Service north of Mount Kisco remains suspended due to the downed trees.
+Most service returned to normal later on the Hudson, New Haven and Harlem lines but the Harlem line still had limited service north of White Plains and no service north of Mount Kisco late Tuesday night.

 Amtrak suspended service between New York City and New Haven.